-• A vehicle crossing onto a significant road or arterial road described as "discretionary" in the table above.

-(i) Assessment criteria
+- A vehicle crossing onto a significant road or arterial road described as "discretionary" in the table above. - (i) Assessment criteria

-Council shall have regard to the following assessment criteria when considering an application for a discretionary resource consent under this rule:
+The Council shall have regard to the following assessment criteria when considering an application for a discretionary resource consent under this rule:

-- Traffic volumes and traffic mix relative to existing and future traffic patterns; - Speed environment; - Sight distances; - Vehicle crossing separation; - Availability of alternative vehicle crossing locations with enhanced sight distances and/or better vehicle crossing separation or separation to intersections; - The number of vehicle crossings serving the site; - Minimising side friction by limiting the number of vehicle crossings serving the same site and/or requiring vehicle crossings to be combined at a single crossing place; - Effects on the function, safety, and efficiency of the transport network; - The integration of land use with transport; - The matters addressed in, and recommendations of an ITA if required (see Rule 9.1.6); - Hours of use relative to existing and future neighbourhood amenity; - Methods to avoid, remedy, or mitigate adverse effects on the safety and efficiency of the transport network, including traffic management measures such as: - Traffic warning signage; - Vegetation clearance and/or relocation of fences or other obstructions necessary to improve sightlines; - Re-design of culverts and drains to improve traffic safety; - Covenants or consent notices requiring sightlines to be kept clear of obstructions; - Road widening and/or upgrading; - Flush medians or solid medians; - Deceleration and acceleration lanes; - Site specific entranceway design; - The potential for, and adverse effects of driver distraction; - The effects of traffic anticipated to use the vehicle crossing on the "whole-of-life" cost and level of service of the road network; - Cumulative effects on the transport network; - In respect of vehicle access onto state highways or onto arterial roads where the access affects the safety and efficiency of the state highway network, any technical advice provided by the NZ Transport Agency and/or Council as road controlling authority;

-In respect of vehicle access onto district roads, any technical advice provided by Council as road controlling authority.
+- Traffic volumes and traffic mix relative to existing and future traffic patterns; - Speed environment; - Sight distances: - Vehicle crossing separation; - Availability of alternative vehicle crossing locations with enhanced sight distances and/or better vehicle crossing separation or separation to intersections; - The number of vehicle crossings serving the site; - Minimising side friction by limiting the number of vehicle crossings serving the same site and/or requiring vehicle crossings to be combined at a single crossing place;

+- Effects on the function, safety, and efficiency of the transport network; - The integration of land use with transport; - The results of an ITA; - Hours of use relative to existing and future neighbourhood amenity; - Methods to avoid, remedy, or mitigate adverse effects on the safety and efficiency of the transport network, including traffic management measures such as: - · Traffic warning signage; - Vegetation clearance and/or relocation of fences or other obstructions necessary to improve sightlines; - Re-design of culverts and drains to improve traffic safety; - Covenants or consent notices requiring sightlines to be kept clear of obstructions; - Road widening and/or upgrading; - Flush medians or solid medians; - · Deceleration and acceleration lanes; - Site specific entranceway design; - The potential for, and adverse effects of driver distraction; - The effects of traffic anticipated to use the vehicle crossing on the "whole-of-life" cost and level of service of the road network; - Cumulative effects on the transport network; - In respect of vehicle access onto state highways or onto arterial roads where the access affects the safety and efficiency of the state highway network, any matters identified by the NZTA and/or the Council as road controlling authority; - In respect of vehicle access onto district roads, any matters identified by Council as road controlling authority.